BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 # ChromaDB Plugin for LM Studio

 The ChromaDB Plugin for [LM Studio](https://lmstudio.ai/) adds a vector database to LM Studio utilizing ChromaDB!
-Tested on a 1000 page legal treatise.
+Tested on a 1000 page legal treatise

+**COMPATIBLE with Python 3.10.12.**

 ## Table of Contents
 1. [Installation Instructions](#installation-instructions)